 We Pay Cash for Junk Cars and Scrapped Cars

 If you have a junk car that you need to get rid of and want to make sure it's properly disposed of then contact Junk Car Medics cash for junk cars program.
-We buy junk cars for cash and will get you more money and have a network to properly dispose of your vehicle.
+We pay cash for junk cars and will get you more money and have a network to properly dispose of your vehicle.